Demonkratiy/git_stat/README.md

 ================================
 Analysis Complete
 ================================
-All statistics have been generated for user: john.doe
+All statistics have been generated for user: username
 ```

 ### 🎯 Use Cases